rakoppar-sintec/IntelliQA/README.md

     4. `docker ps -a` - To check the status of the container started.

+2. Install LM-Studio, download and install `llama-2-7b-chat` model and start the server.
+Make the server available at `port 5050` in settings.
+Then run `curl http://localhost:5050/v1/models` in the cmd or powershell to ensure the LLM is up and running at port 5050.
+Command should return some data with list of models.

-2. Once the container is up and running, open the browser and go to  http://localhost:8080/Chat.html, then you see below simple UI to interact with the backend service and LLM behind it.
+3. Once the container and LLM are up and running, open the browser and go to  http://localhost:8080/Chat.html, then you see below simple UI to interact with the backend service and LLM behind it.
  ![img.png](img.png)

-3. Enter any question here and hit send to see the LLM response in the below window.
+4. Enter any question here and hit send to see the LLM response in the below window.

-4. Swagger package has been added to the pom.xml but there are some issues running it on the browser, hence a simple UI has been added into the source code to allow the user to interact with the API and LLM.
+5. Swagger package has been added to the pom.xml but there are some issues running it on the browser, hence a simple UI has been added into the source code to allow the user to interact with the API and LLM.

-5. If any frontend system needs to be connected to the API, it can be done by using the url `[POST] /chat`
+6. If any frontend system needs to be connected to the API, it can be done by using the url `[POST] /chat`